probe-lab/network-measurements/README.md

   * Ansible: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
   * Docker: https://docs.docker.com/get-docker/

-2. Populate the `toml` minefst file
+2. Populate the `toml` minefst file.

-3. Run the `start_observatory` script passing the manifest file as an argument:
+3. The experiments are deployed and destroyed using the `p2po` binary, using the following syntax:

 ```
-./start_observatory --manifest config.toml
+usage: p2po [-h] [-m MANIFEST] (--deploy | --destroy)

+Deploy a measurement to the P2P observatory

+optional arguments:
+  -h, --help            show this help message and exit
+  -m MANIFEST, --manifest MANIFEST
+                        Path to manifest file
+  --deploy              Deploy a new experiment
+  --destroy             Destroy the resources of a deployed experiment
 ```

+If the `--manifest` parameter is not provided, the `p2po` binary will use `config.toml` as the default location.

 ### Troubleshooting: